It is Not a Pipe

 What about the underlying macro story?
 Well, the pain of the invisible recession, and the pleasure of resulting rate cuts, have been delayed and denied respectively.

-Graph from OECD data showing the price increases in G7 countries between 2018 and 2023From the UK office of National Statistics – see this chart more clearly on this page.
+From the UK office of National Statistics ā see this chart more clearly on this page.

 Well, there it is, poorly controlled inflation persists, a longer rate squeeze may still be needed.
 The vanishing China post-lockdown boom means that there was no sudden stimulus to offset that.
 Our published data (from Andrew Hunt) was saying Chinese ports were remarkably empty three months ago, from soft export demand, a good lead indicator.